ESG-PKG Summer Fellowships

 Awarded every year to freshmen, sophomores, and juniors who participated in the Experimental Study Group (ESG) during their freshman year.

 We offer fellowships of up to $5,000 in support of public service projects executed during the summer that serve a community and provide an educational service of some kind.
 In the spirit of ESG, preference is given to projects that have a hands-on component and engage learners in small groups and/or peer-to-peer teaching.
 If you are not eligible for an ESG-PKG fellowship, you can still apply for a PKG Fellowship.
-ESG-PKG Summer Fellowships are only available for the summer.
-Check back in the spring semester for the summer deadline.
+Applications for summer 2019 ESG-PKG Fellowships are due Tuesday, March 19, at noon.

 Your ESG public service project should offer or support an educational experience to a community in need that would otherwise not be available.
 Projects can involve teaching directly, or can offer support or infrastructure for an established educational program.
 We encourage collaboration and partnering with existing organizations.